Panjang Island (Jepara)

-Panjang Island is an island located in the Jepara, Central Java.
-The island has an area of 19 hectares and is located 1.5 nautical miles from Kartini Beach, Jepara.
+Panjang Island is an island located in Jepara, Central Java, Indonesia.
+The island has an area of 19 ha and is located 1.5 nmi from Kartini Beach, Jepara.

 Geography

 Panjang Island has white sand and is surrounded by shallow seas and coral reefs.
-There is a tropical forest in the middle of this island, with large trees interspersed with shrubs and bushes.
+There is a tropical forest in the island's centre, with large trees interspersed with shrubs and bushes.
 It is as a breeding place for sea birds.
-The flora on this island is dominated by the trees Cotton, Tamarind, Dadap, and Pine.
+The flora on the island is dominated by cotton, tamarind, dadap, and pine trees.